Toshiki Abe

-Toshiki Abe (阿部 寿樹, Abe Toshiki) is a Japanese professional baseball infielder for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
-He has previously played in NPB for the Chunichi Dragons.
+Toshiki Abe (阿部 寿樹, Abe Toshiki) is a Japanese professional baseball infielder for the Chunichi Dragons of Nippon Professional Baseball (NPB).
+He has previously played in NPB for the Tohoku Rakuten Golden Eagles.

 Early career

 Abe started playing rubber-ball baseball in elementary school and continued at junior high school.

 He experienced victory in the Iwate Prefectural and Tohoku regional tournaments with his high school Ichinoseki Daiichi Senior High School but did not make an appearance at Koshien.

 In his freshman year at Meiji University, Abe started on the bench while in his junior year he became a regular at third base.
 In Fall of his senior year he contributed to the school's first league victory in 15 years.

 He was employed by Honda and did wiring work while playing baseball for the company team.
 In his second year with the company he made an appearance in the industrial league Japan championships.

 On 22 October 2015, Abe was selected as the 5th draft pick for the Chunichi Dragons at the 2015 NPB Draft and on 26 November signed a provisional contract with a \50,000,000 sign-on bonus and a \10,000,000 yearly salary.